andresmontoyab/React/README.md

 Presentational Components, this component only are able to draw information in the screen, but does not have access to the state of the applicaction.

 ### Reducers

-Reducers basically is a function that is going to update the state of the application, usuaylly reducers are pure functions(Is an function that only dependes of the input, it does not depent of any information out of the function)

 ## Hooks